valentine-dev/aws-cloudformation/custom-resource/get-bootstrap-brokers/README.md

 Be sure to have permissions to run AWS CLI to access AWS resources like AWS Lambda and Amazon MSK.

 1. Set up AWS CLI at local.
-2. Run start_up_json.sh or start_up_yaml.sh to creat the stack (make sure that the stack name and cluster name are unqiue in the region and account).
+2. Run startup-json.sh or startup-yaml.sh to creat the stack (make sure that the stack name and cluster name are unqiue in the region and account).
-3. Go to the AWS Management Console to check that the MSK Cluster named in the start_up.sh is ready.
+3. Go to the AWS Management Console to check that the MSK Cluster named in the startup-json.sh or startup-yaml.sh is ready.
 4. Compare the Bootstrap Brokers string from the output of the created MSK Cluster on CloudFormation Stacks console with the client information from that on Amazon MSK console - they should be the same.
-5. Run clean_up.sh to delete the stack.
+5. Run cleanup.sh to delete the stack.

 [1]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-msk-cluster.html
 [2]: https://docs.aws.amazon.com/msk/1.0/apireference/clusters-clusterarn-bootstrap-brokers.html